Alfie Bass: Television and radio

 He continued working throughout the 1970s and 80s, particularly in the TV series' Till Death Us Do Part and Are You Being Served?, the latter as Mr. Goldberg, the second in a series of replacements for Arthur Brough's Mr. Grainger character (the first being James Hayter's Mr. Tebbs).
 As in the Mr. Goldberg role, he often emphasised his Jewish background in his on-screen characterisations.
+He left the show after one series.